ncls-p/llm-to-blog-key-points-dataset/README.md

 This will open the interactive menu with the following options:

 - 🌐 Process URLs: Add new articles to your dataset
+- 🧹 Clean Existing Dataset: Clean references from dataset entries
 - 📊 View Dataset Info: See statistics about your dataset
 - ✅ Validate Dataset: Check for any invalid entries
+- 🔄 Convert to ShareGPT Format: Convert dataset to ShareGPT format for fine-tuning
 - 🔑 Manage API Key: View, update, or remove your API key
 - ❌ Exit: Close the application